akhasoft/Yakhont/README.md

 The powerful loader wrappers, which (in simplest, but very typical case) allows loading data in one line of code, are abstracting you away from things like loaders management, data binding and caching, progress dialogs (fully customizable), errors handling and low-level threading;
-don't miss the swipe refresh and both [RxJava](https://github.com/ReactiveX/RxJava/tree/1.x) and [RxJava 2](https://github.com/ReactiveX/RxJava) support too.
+don't miss the swipe-to-refresh and both [RxJava](https://github.com/ReactiveX/RxJava/tree/1.x) and [RxJava 2](https://github.com/ReactiveX/RxJava) support too.

 In short, the data loaders features are: